ah-portfolio/External-tables-on-BigQuery-Snowflake/README.md

 We are going to mesure performances on four operations without LIMIT operator:

-  1. Simple select : on the bigest table which is orders
+  1. Select where : on the bigest table which is orders
   2. Count(*) : on the bigest table which is orders
   3. Inner Join : between orders and customers
   4. Agregation : find the number of orders per month per customer